elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/aspnet-apps-workflow-server.md

 Now that we have an access token with admin privileges, we can create and execute workflows.

-{% callout title="Cyber security warning" type="warning" %}
+{% callout title="Your application is at risk!" type="warning" %}
-As you may have noticed, we configured the system to create a default user when running the application in development mode.
+As you may have noticed, we configured the system to use a default admin user when running the application in development mode.
-Internally, this will create a user with admin privileges with the user name *"admin"* and password *"password"*.
+Internally, this will provide a user with admin privileges with the user name *"admin"* and password *"password"*.

 Never deploy applications to a production environment using this default username and password.
 We are using it here for demo purposes only.
-Later on, we will see how we can use the API to create new users from our local machine.
+Later on, we will see how we can configure custom users and applications and take advantage of API keys.

 {% /callout %}